Exit poll

 An election exit poll is a poll of voters taken immediately after they have exited the polling stations.
 A similar poll conducted before actual voters have voted is called an entrance poll.
-Pollsters – usually private companies working for newspapers or broadcasters – conduct exit polls to gain an early indication as to how an election has turned out, as in many elections the actual result may take hours to count.
+Pollsters – usually private companies working for newspapers or broadcasters – conduct exit polls to gain an early indication as to how an election has turned out, as in many elections the actual result may take many hours to count.

 History

 There are different views on who invented the exit poll.
-Marcel van Dam, Dutch sociologist and former politician, says he was the inventor, by being the first to implement one during the Dutch legislative elections on February 15, 1967.
+Marcel van Dam, Dutch sociologist and former politician, says he was the inventor, by being the first to implement one during the Dutch legislative elections on 15 February 1967.
 Other sources say Warren Mitofsky, an American pollster, was the first.
 For CBS News, he devised an exit poll in the Kentucky gubernatorial election in November that same year.
-Not withstanding this, the mention of the first exit polls date back to the 1940s when such a poll was held in Denver, Colorado.
+Notwithstanding this, the mention of the first exit polls date back to the 1940s when such a poll was held in Denver, Colorado.